 It’s 11pm and you have 11 browser tabs open, and you still can’t answer a simple question: how much money do you actually have?
 One tab shows your Arbitrum positions.
 Another, the Optimism farm you opened in a hurry.
 A staking dashboard here, a lending protocol there, a spreadsheet you stopped updating 3 weeks ago.
-Somewhere across those chains is your real net worth, and right now you couldn’t tell a friend the number within $5,000.
+Somewhere across those chains is your real net worth, and right now you couldn’t tell a friend the number within a few thousand dollars.
 You didn’t get into DeFi to become a part-time bookkeeper of your own money — but that’s exactly what spreading positions across chains quietly turned you into.
+When it is time to reconcile the tax side, a tool like Koinly imports your exchange and wallet history and produces the gain/loss report for you.

-The short version: Zapper.fi is a free, non-custodial dashboard that pulls your DeFi positions, yield, NFTs, and tokens across multiple blockchains into one view — and lets you “Zap,” meaning enter or exit a liquidity position in a single transaction instead of several.
+The short version: Zapper — reachable at zapper.xyz, not the old zapper.fi address, which was hijacked in April 2025 (ChainCatcher) — was a free, non-custodial dashboard that pulled your DeFi positions, yield, NFTs, and tokens across dozens of blockchains into one view.
+The “Zap” it was named for — entering or exiting a liquidity position in a single transaction instead of several — was its 2019-era signature; in later years its transaction layer was mostly swap and bridge routing aggregated through LI.FI.
+All of it stops on 3 August 2026.
 It’s strongest for active users running 5+ positions across 2+ chains, where the unified view and bundled transactions genuinely save hours and gas.
 It’s a poor fit for beginners, single-chain holders, and privacy maximalists, since it reads your full wallet history and the interface assumes you already know terms like LP, APY, and slippage.
-Our verdict: 4.8/5 for power users, with the honest caveat that bundling convenience also concentrates smart-contract risk.
+Our verdict on the last version we tested, before the wind-down notice: 4.8/5 for power users, with the honest caveat that bundling convenience also concentrates smart-contract risk — and the larger caveat that a dashboard with a hard end date is no longer something to build a workflow on.

 What does Zapper.fi actually do?
 Two tools in one